amosproj/amos2025ss02-building-documentation-management-system/README.md

 2. Follow setup instructions in each service directory
 3. Use `docker compose up` inside BitAndBeam, to start all services in development mode
 4. Use `docker compose -f docker-compose-prod.yml up` inside BitAndBeam, to start all services in production mode
-4. Setup GitHub Secrets for PROJECT_SERVER_IP, SSH_USER, SSH_PRIVATE_KEY to trigger web service start by GitHub Actions on push to main
+5. Setup GitHub Secrets for PROJECT_SERVER_IP, SSH_USER, SSH_PRIVATE_KEY to trigger web service start by GitHub Actions on push to main
-5. Access web service at [amos.b-iq.net](http://amos.b-iq.net/) after successful Github Actions workflow
+6. Access web service at [amos.b-iq.net](http://amos.b-iq.net/) after successful Github Actions workflow.
+Use port 5000 for backend, 8080 for frontend.
+Postgres is not a web service, hence not accessible.

 ## Contributing
 - Please see `CONTRIBUTING.md` (to be added)